Egg Substitutes for Baking: A Guide for Nut and Egg Allergy Families

 The capital's diverse culinary landscape includes many bakeries specialising in allergen-free products, providing inspiration and occasional treats for families managing multiple food sensitivities.

-NHS allergy services in London offer comprehensive assessment options, whilst private clinics provide additional flexibility for families seeking prompt testing or specialized comprehensive health screening approaches.
+NHS allergy services in London offer comprehensive assessment options, whilst private clinics provide additional flexibility for families seeking prompt testing.
+Families asking about school vaccines alongside egg allergy concerns may also find this article on vaccines and egg allergies helpful.

 Practical Insight: Connect with local allergy support groups and online communities for recipe sharing, ingredient sourcing tips, and practical advice from other London families managing similar challenges.